gbrookshire/simulated_rhythmic_sampling/README.md

 > "Putative rhythms in attentional switching can be explained by aperiodic temporal structure."
 (In prep.)

+# Using these analyses on your own data

+To help make it easier to apply these analyses to new datasets, I've packaged the analysis methods into the [oscina](https://github.com/gbrookshire/oscina) library.

+# Reproducing the analyses in the published paper

 ## Requirements

 - Python 3